iron-fish/website/docs/onboarding/new_node.md

 ## Next steps

 The node will now sync your local chain with the network.

 It might take a while for the full sync to be complete.
-But you can still use the node in the meantime.
+You can check the progress with `ironfish status`.
+Refer to the command output [here](onboarding/health_node.md).

+Although you cannot mine blocks while a node is not synced to the head of the chain, other commands can be used during this time.